telerik/maui-docs/controls/collectionview/grouping/multilevel-grouping.md

 # .NET MAUI CollectionView Multi-Level Grouping

-This article provides an overview on how you can enable multi-level grouping in the CollectionView.
-Here is a sample implementation using multiple `CollectionViewPropertyGroupDescriptor` definitions:
+This article demonstrates how to enable multi-level grouping in the CollectionView control.
+The sample implementation below uses multiple `CollectionViewPropertyGroupDescriptor` definitions:

 **1.** Define the following business object: